-Additional reports: Two conference posters presented GMFM data from early stages of study III, and another presented results of gait studies with a larger sample than that reported in Loi et al. 2015.
+Additional reports: Two conference posters presented GMFM data from the early stages of study III, and another presented results of gait studies with a larger sample than what was reported in Loi et al. 2015.

-Analysis of data from both groups pooled together (n=16) found a significant reduction in GMFM scores pre- to post- SI treatment (p=0.046, paired t test), and no significant difference in scores pre to post the 3 month period immediately prior to SI treatment (p=0.169).
-A secondary analysis used a repeated measure ANOVA that included time (assessments 2 and 3) and group (SI versus waitlist) found a trend to significant change pre versus post SI treatment for the sample as a whole (p=0.14), but no significant difference in rate of change between groups.
+Analysis of data from both groups pooled together (n=16) found a significant reduction in GMFM scores pre- to post-SI treatment (p=0.046, paired t-test), and no significant difference in scores pre to post the 3-month period immediately prior to SI treatment (p=0.169).
+A secondary analysis used a repeated measure ANOVA that included time (assessments 2 and 3) and group (SI versus waitlist) and found a trend to significant change pre versus post-SI treatment for the sample as a whole (p=0.14), but no significant difference in the rate of change between groups.
 The same information was also reported in a poster at a University of California San Francisco student symposium, 2014.

-A poster presented at the 2015 SDBP meeting reported a gait study with a sample of 9 CP children < 4 years old, which included the 8 of the 29 children in study III who were ambulatory at enrollment, plus one additional child.
+A poster presented at the 2015 SDBP meeting reported a gait study with a sample of 9 CP children < 4 years old, which included 8 of the 29 children in study III who were ambulatory at enrollment, plus one additional child.
 Electronic data on gait were collected (GAITRite® mat).
-Analysis compared pre- to post- SI treatment values for six gait parameters.
-There were significant differences in foot length (p=0.02, paired t-test), and differences in heel-to-heel base of support trended to significance (p=0.06).
+The analysis compared pre- to post-SI treatment values for six gait parameters.
+There were significant differences in foot length (p=0.02, paired t-test), and differences in the heel-to-heel base of support trended to significance (p=0.06).
 Pre to post-treatment comparisons of five other gait parameters were non-significant.